bordercore/bordercoreai/README.md

 Upload audio files to convert them to text, then ask questions based on the generated transcription.

+## Tool Calling

+Supports using Wolfram Alpha for mathematical calculations.

 ## Discord Bot Support

 Discord bots can be backed by either OpenAI's ChatGPT or an open source LLM.